Frequently asked questions

 When can I book my accommodation?

-Once you have accepted your offer of a place and paid your confirmation payment, you can book your accommodation with us.
+Once you have accepted your offer of a place and paid your confirmation payment, you will be provided with details on how to book your accommodation.

 Do I need a visa to study in the UK?